atmos list

 atmos list settings | Shows the settings block, typically used for configuring a componentβs behavior (e.g., module version, backend type). |

-atmos list metadata | Displays the metadata block associated with a component in a stack, including attributes like stage , tenant , environment , and namespace . |
+atmos list metadata | Displays the metadata block associated with a component in a stack, including attributes like stage, tenant, environment, and namespace. |

-You can define custom columns for each of these commands individually in your atmos.yaml
+You can define custom columns for each of these commands individually in your atmos.yaml.

 How Column Customization Worksβ

-Inside the list
+Inside the list block:

 - Specify the output

-: A Go template string that dynamically determines the value for each row in that column.
+columnsarray.
+Each element in this array represents a column in the output table and must have:name: The string that will appear as the column header.value: A Go template string that dynamically determines the value for each row in that column.

 Example Structure: